 Men’s and women’s bodies both experience changes with age, and it is possible that her vagina has not changed but your erections may be what has changed.
 It is common for men to experience less rigid or reliable erections with age, which can translate into a somewhat smaller erect penis size with age.
 If your erections are even slightly shorter or thinner than they used to be, it could cause vaginal intercourse to feel more “loose” or “roomy” than it used to.

 Then again, you are not the only person who has been getting older.
 Your wife, too, is aging as we all are and her body also bore your family two children.
-Even though both children were both delivered by C-section rather than through vaginal birth, the experience of being pregnant can weaken women’s pelvic floor muscles, as may other things such as heavy lifting or medical conditions.
+Even though both children were both delivered by C-section rather than through vaginal birth, the experience of being pregnant can weaken women’s pelvic floor muscles, as may other things such as the normal process of aging, heavy lifting or medical conditions.

 Over time, as a woman’s pelvic floor muscles weaken or relax, they can make the vaginal feel wider or looser than it once did.
 Often times, this is associated with symptoms such as mild, moderate or severe urinary or fecal incontinence – in other words, feeling as though one has to urinate or defecate without meaning to.